WebAssembly Diversification for Malware Evasion

-We use the backend miner pools (see \autoref{background:crypto}) of the six cryptomalware to determine the validity of the hashes computed by all the programs.
-All correctness assessments for the 36 variants indicate that the miner pools do not detect any invalid hash when executing the WebAssembly cryptominer variants.
+We use the backend miner pools (see \autoref{background:crypto}) of the six cryptojacking to determine the validity of the hashes computed by all the programs.
+All correctness assessments for the 120 variants indicate that the miner pools do not detect any invalid hash when executing the WebAssembly cryptominer variants.
 This means that the variants synthesized by the baseline and the MCMC algorithms to evade the malware oracle can still systematically generate valid hashes.

-We have observed that 14 of 36 variants are more efficient than the original cryptomalware.
-For example, for the \texttt{fbdd1efa} binary, all its variants are from 0.68 to 0.76 faster than the original hash generation frequency.
-This phenomenon occurs because Wasm-mutate can perform transformations in the executable code, which work as optimizations.
-This is evidence that focused optimization is a good primitive for evasion.
-On the contrary, 22 out of 36 variants underperform compared to the original binary.
+We have observed that 23 of 120 variants are more efficient than the original cryptojacking.
+For example, for the \texttt{fbdd1efa} binary, all its variants are from 1.27 to 1.43 faster than the original hash generation frequency.
+This phenomenon occurs because wasm-mutate can perform transformations in the executable code, which work as optimizations.
+Our experiments have revealed two sources of faster WebAssembly variants: loop unrolling transformations and code replacements that lead to smaller binaries.
+We have also found that debloating transformations, which remove unneeded structures and dead code, results in more hashes being produced by the cryptominer in the first few seconds of mining, likely because of faster compilation.

+In summary, all this is evidence that focused optimization is a good primitive for evasion.
+On the contrary, 97 out of 120 variants underperform compared to the original binary.
 The worst case is the binary \texttt{0d996462}.
-Its slowest variant is 2.78 slower than the original hash generation.
-The main reason is that Wasm-mutate also introduces non-optimal transformations.
+Its slowest variant has 0.20 of the original generation frequency.
+The main reason is that wasm-mutate also introduces non-optimal transformations regarding performance.

 The variants generated by the baseline evasion algorithm tend to be slower than the MCMC evasion algorithm.
 The MCMC evasion algorithm triggers fewer oracle calls and can generate variants faster than the ones generated by the evasion algorithm.
 This phenomenon is a direct consequence of the MCMC evasion algorithm implementation, which has a selective strategy when applying transformations on a binary (see \autoref{alg:mcmc}).
 In summary, the MCMC evasion algorithm produces variants that fully evade the VirusTotal oracle with lower performance overhead during execution.
-The worst performant variant is only 1.2 times slower for the MCMC evasion algorithm.
+The worst performant variant is only 1.93 times slower for the MCMC evasion algorithm.